Pauan/rust-signals/README.md

 (this basically *never* happens in practice).

-You might be wondering why it's called `map_ref`: that's because `value1` and `value2` are *immutable references* to the current values of the Signals.
+You might be wondering why it's called `map_ref`: that's because `value1` and `value2` are *immutable references* to the current values of the input Signals.
 That's also why you need to use `*value1` and `*value2` to dereference them.

-Why does it give references?
+Why does it use references?
 Let's say one of the input Signals changes but the other ones haven't changed.
 In that situation it needs to use the old values for the Signals that didn't change.
 But because that situation might happen multiple times, it needs to retain ownership of the values, so it can only give out references.

-Rather than giving out references, I could instead have designed it to always [`clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html#tymethod.clone) the values, but that's expensive.
+Rather than giving out references, I could instead have designed it to always [`clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html#tymethod.clone) the values, but that's expensive (and it means that it only works with types that implement [`Clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html)).

-And because [`clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html#tymethod.clone) only requires an immutable reference, it's easy to call [`clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html#tymethod.clone) yourself when you need to:
+Because [`clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html#tymethod.clone) only requires an immutable reference, it's easy to call [`clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html#tymethod.clone) yourself when you need to:

 ```rust
 let mapped = map_ref {